OhCaXulu/LICENSE-EDUCATION-FOR-GAME-DEVELOPERS/index.md

   * **Indemnification/Warranties**: often promising that the game will be entirely free of any infringing material, completel of them.
 Be careful with hidden easter eggs that they not may like.

 ### Publishing Agreements:
-between a publisher and a developer (publisher funder/publisher helper)
+* Between a publisher and a developer (publisher funder/publisher helper)
 * You may not need a publisher but you need the agreement want one.
 * What to specify:
   * **Ip rights**: make sure you are licensing them to sell the game not giving them the rights (the game basically) and that there’s not any trick (if you are late they own it or some shit).
 And also that there’s details on that license you are giving(how long, how broad geografically, which platforms, and which PRODUCTS,(sequels,dlcs,een merchandising))